A comprehensive review of laboratory detergents, and their applications in biomedical experiments, including Labome survey results.

 Amresco SDS was used in SDS-PAGE .
 Bio-Rad sodium dodecyl sulfate was used to prepare radioimmunoprecipitation assay buffer .
 Q.BIOgene SDS was used to prepare buffer for homogenizing pellets in western blots .
 SIGMA SDS was used to prepare buffers for, among others, in vitro octanoylation assays, Laemmli sample buffer, 2D-DIGE experiments .
 Sigma 10% SDS was used to homogenize the spinal cords of rats .

 Calbiochem CHAPS (2% w/v) was used in order to identify circulating protein markers of ovarian cancer .
-Sigma CHAPS was used in buffers for purification of recombinant mouse proghrelin , immunoprecipitation assays , and tissue lysis .
+Sigma CHAPS was used in buffers for purification of recombinant mouse proghrelin , immunoprecipitation assays , tissue lysis , and protein crystallization .
 JT Baker CHAPS was used to lyse cells to study viral interaction with human ASF1 protein .

 MERCK digitonin was used in immunocytochemistry experiment to study therole of PI4P in plasma membrane identity .
-Sigma digitonin was used to permeabilize cells to study the epithelial and mesenchymal cell responses towards Escherichia coli Shiga toxin 1 , to study autophagy , and to prepare extraction buffer for the study of TNFalpha effect on macrophages .
+Sigma digitonin was used to permeabilize cells to study the epithelial and mesenchymal cell responses towards Escherichia coli Shiga toxin 1 , to study autophagy , prepare extraction buffer for the study of TNFalpha effect on macrophages , perform proteinase K protection assay , and to extract RNA .
 Wako digitonin was used to lyze cells and perform immunoprecipitaion experiments .